Today I’m sharing an amazing resource, The Never List.

 Her saying that really hit me.
 We never think twice about the things we put on our skin, but we are constantly analyzing and overanalyzing every last thing we put into our bodies (for healing purposes).

-Even still, my issue was and always has been….well what exactly are those XYZ ingredients?
+But even still, my issue was and always has been….well what exactly are those XYZ ingredients?
 And what should I be looking for?
 I know you have the same questions because you’ve been asking me for them.

 And now I have them.